Diagnostic Accuracy of Axillary Ultrasonography for Differentiating Benign and Malignant Lymph Nodes in Breast Cancer Patients

 References

 Samiei S, van Nijnatten TJA, van Beek HC, Polak MPJ, Maaskant-Braat AJG, Heuts EM, et al. Diagnostic performance of axillary ultrasound and standard breast MRI for differentiation between limited and advanced axillary nodal disease in clinically node-positive breast cancer patients.
-Scientific Reports.
-2019;9(1):17476.doi: 10.1038/s41598-019-54017-0
+Sci Rep. 2019;9(1):17476. doi:10.1038/s41598-019-54017-0

 Agrawal S, Goel AD, Gupta N, Lohiya A, Gonuguntla HK.
-Diagnostic utility of endobronchial ultrasound (EBUS) features in differentiating malignant and benign lymph nodes - A systematic review and meta-analysis.
-Respiratory Medicine.
-2020;171:106097.doi: https://doi.org/10.1016/j.rmed.2020.106097
+Diagnostic utility of endobronchial ultrasound features in differentiating malignant and benign lymph nodes: a systematic review and meta-analysis.
+Respir Med.
+2020;171:106097. doi:10.1016/j.rmed.2020.106097

 Joshi P, Singh N, Raj G, Singh R, Malhotra KP, Awasthi NP.
 Performance evaluation of digital mammography, digital breast tomosynthesis and ultrasound in the detection of breast cancer using pathology as gold standard: an institutional experience.
-Egyptian Journal of Radiology and Nuclear Medicine.
-2022;53(1):1.doi: 10.1186/s43055-021-00675-y
+Egypt J Radiol Nucl Med.
+2022;53(1):1. doi:10.1186/s43055-021-00675-y

-Assing MA, Patel BK, Karamsadkar N, Weinfurtner J, Usmani O, Kiluk JV, et al. A comparison of the diagnostic accuracy of magnetic resonance imaging to axillary ultrasound in the detection of axillary nodal metastases in newly diagnosed breast cancer.
-The Breast Journal.
-2017;23(6):647-55.doi: https://doi.org/10.1111/tbj.12812
+Assing MA, Patel BK, Karamsadkar N, Weinfurtner J, Usmani O, Kiluk JV, et al. Comparison of diagnostic accuracy of MRI versus axillary ultrasound in detecting axillary nodal metastases in newly diagnosed breast cancer.
+Breast J. 2017;23(6):647-55. doi:10.1111/tbj.12812

-Di Paola V, Mazzotta G, Pignatelli V, Bufi E, D’Angelo A, Conti M, et al. Beyond N Staging in Breast Cancer: Importance of MRI and Ultrasound-based Imaging.
-Cancers [Internet].
-2022; 14(17).doi: 10.3390/cancers14174270
+Di Paola V, Mazzotta G, Pignatelli V, Bufi E, D’Angelo A, Conti M, et al. Beyond N staging in breast cancer: importance of MRI and ultrasound-based imaging.
+Cancers (Basel).
+2022;14(17):4270. doi:10.3390/cancers14174270

 Elkharbotly A, Farouk HM.
 Ultrasound elastography improves differentiation between benign and malignant breast lumps using B-mode ultrasound and color Doppler.
-The Egyptian Journal of Radiology and Nuclear Medicine.
-2015;46(4):1231-9.doi: https://doi.org/10.1016/j.ejrnm.2015.06.005
+Egypt J Radiol Nucl Med.
+2015;46(4):1231-9. doi:10.1016/j.ejrnm.2015.06.005

-Huang H, Huang Z, Wang Q, Wang X, Dong Y, Zhang W, et al. Effectiveness of the Benign and Malignant Diagnosis of Mediastinal and Hilar Lymph Nodes by Endobronchial Ultrasound Elastography.
+Huang H, Huang Z, Wang Q, Wang X, Dong Y, Zhang W, et al. Effectiveness of benign and malignant diagnosis of mediastinal and hilar lymph nodes by endobronchial ultrasound elastography.
 J Cancer.
-2017;8(10):1843-8.doi: 10.7150/jca.19819
+2017;8(10):1843-8. doi:10.7150/jca.19819

 Haghighi F, Naseh G, Mohammadifard M, Abdollahi N. Comparison of mammography and ultrasonography findings with pathology results in patients with breast cancer in Birjand, Iran.
 Electron Physician.
-2017;9(10):5494-8.doi: 10.19082/5494
+2017;9(10):5494-8. doi:10.19082/5494

-van Nijnatten TJA, Ploumen EH, Schipper RJ, Goorts B, Andriessen EH, Vanwetswinkel S, et al. Routine use of standard breast MRI compared to axillary ultrasound for differentiating between no, limited and advanced axillary nodal disease in newly diagnosed breast cancer patients.
-European Journal of Radiology.
-2016;85(12):2288-94.doi: https://doi.org/10.1016/j.ejrad.2016.10.030
+van Nijnatten TJA, Ploumen EH, Schipper RJ, Goorts B, Andriessen EH, Vanwetswinkel S, et al. Routine use of breast MRI versus axillary ultrasound for differentiation between no, limited and advanced axillary nodal disease in newly diagnosed breast cancer patients.
+Eur J Radiol.
+2016;85(12):2288-94. doi:10.1016/j.ejrad.2016.10.030

-Rezkallah EMN, Elsaify A, Tin SMM, Elsaify W. Diagnostic Accuracy of Ultrasonography in Axillary Staging in Breast Cancer Patients.
-Journal of Medical Ultrasound.
-2023;31(4).doi, https://journals.lww.com/jmut/fulltext/2023/31040/diagnostic_accuracy_of_ultrasonography_in_axillary.6.aspx
+Rezkallah EMN, Elsaify A, Tin SMM, Elsaify W. Diagnostic accuracy of ultrasonography in axillary staging in breast cancer patients.
+J Med Ultrasound.
+2023;31(4):291-8.

 Okasha H, Elkholy S, Sayed M, El-Sherbiny M, El-Hussieny R, El-Gemeie E, et al. Ultrasound, endoscopic ultrasound elastography, and the strain ratio in differentiating benign from malignant lymph nodes.
-Arab Journal of Gastroenterology.
-2018;19(1):7-15.doi: https://doi.org/10.1016/j.ajg.2018.01.001
+Arab J Gastroenterol.
+2018;19(1):7-15. doi:10.1016/j.ajg.2018.01.001

-Ji X, Li D, Gao D, Lv X, Feng Y, Zhang D, et al. Value of Ultrasound-Guided Biopsy in Evaluating Internal Mammary Lymph Node Metastases in Breast Cancer.
-Clinical Breast Cancer.
-2021;21(6):532-8.doi: https://doi.org/10.1016/j.clbc.2021.04.016
+Ji X, Li D, Gao D, Lv X, Feng Y, Zhang D, et al. Value of ultrasound-guided biopsy in evaluating internal mammary lymph node metastases in breast cancer.
+Clin Breast Cancer.
+2021;21(6):532-8. doi:10.1016/j.clbc.2021.04.016

 Liu X, Wang M, Wang Q, Zhang H. Diagnostic value of contrast-enhanced ultrasound for sentinel lymph node metastasis in breast cancer: an updated meta-analysis.
-Breast Cancer Research and Treatment.
-2023;202(2):221-31.doi: 10.1007/s10549-023-07063-2
+Breast Cancer Res Treat.
+2023;202(2):221-31. doi:10.1007/s10549-023-07063-2

-Aktaş A, Gürleyik MG, Aydın Aksu S, Aker F, Güngör S. Diagnostic Value of Axillary Ultrasound, MRI, and (18)F-FDG-PET/ CT in Determining Axillary Lymph Node Status in Breast Cancer Patients.
+Aktaş A, Gürleyik MG, Aydın Aksu S, Aker F, Güngör S. Diagnostic value of axillary ultrasound, MRI, and 18F-FDG-PET/CT in determining axillary lymph node status in breast cancer patients.
 Eur J Breast Health.
-2022;18(1):37-47.doi: 10.4274/ejbh.galenos.2021.2021-3-10
+2022;18(1):37-47. doi:10.4274/ejbh.galenos.2021.2021-3-10

 Downloads